Maria Anna of Savoy, Empress of Austria

 Maria Anna of Savoy, Empress of Austria, Credit – Wikipedia

 Maria Anna of Savoy and her twin sister Maria Teresa were born on September 19, 1803, at the Palazzo Colonna in Rome, Papal States, now in Italy, the daughters of Vittorio Emanuele I, King of Sardinia and Duke of Savoy and Archduchess Maria Theresa of Austria-Este.
-Maria Anna spent part of her childhood on the island of Sardinia, which was the only part of her father’s lands that had not been conquered by Napoleon.
+Maria Anna spent part of her childhood on the island of Sardinia, the only part of her father’s lands that Napoleon had not conquered.
 In 1814, her father’s conquered land was restored and the family returned to Turin.

 Maria Anna had six siblings: